KarlsruheGraphGeneration/KaGen/README.md

 ### Barabassi-Albert Graphs

-Generate a random directed graph using the Barabassi-Albert graph model BA(n, d).
+Generate a random Barabassi-Albert graph.
 The graph may contain self-loops and multi edges.

 #### Application